Amsterdam is a major northern European cruise hub with around 100 large cruise ships visiting the city every year.

 The ships arrive at the striking Passenger Terminal Amsterdam close to central station and the city centre.

 Passenger Terminal Amsterdam (PTA) handles around 200,000 cruise passengers per year, particularly during the peak cruise season of April to September.
 Its wave-like glass structure is a stunning example of the modern architecture to be seen on the Amsterdam IJ waterfront.
-The PTA is sandwiched between the Mövenpick hotel and the Philips office building.
+The PTA is sandwiched between the Mövenpick hotel and the UP office building.
 PTA has also become a popular local venue for large corporate events and parties.

 The PTA has a 600m long dock and is large enough to host 3,000 people.
 This modern facility has meant Amsterdam has become a popular stop-off on North Sea, Baltic and polar cruises and is served by many of the major cruise lines.
 The PTA is located only 25km from the North Sea.